dnlwrn01/Coding-Challenges/README.md

-# Python Challenges
+# Challenges
 >These challenges were created for educational purposes.

 ## Numbers
 >__Find PI to the Nth Digit__ - Enter a number and have the program generate PI up to that many decimal places.
 Keep a limit to how far the program will go.